torbsd/torbsd.github.io/dirty-stats.md

 __[Number of Relays per Country Code](relays-by-cc.txt)__

 Number of relays by country code.
-This report shows another ugly diversity picture: over a third of relays are in Germany or the US.
+This report shows another ugly diversity picture: an overwhelming concentration of relays in Germany and the US.
+For those in countries with fewer relays, or among the country codes of the list below, consider running a relay.

 __[Country Codes without Public Tor Relays](tor-less-ccs.txt)__